What Is Person-Centered Care? Overview and FAQ

 3. Care Collaboration Across Healthcare Settings

-Person-centered care creates a culture of safety by integrating care across healthcare settings.
+A patient-centered approach to care supports a culture of safety by integrating care across healthcare settings.
 It allows providers to access patient information to provide individualized care — and avoid errors during care transitions.
-It also allows caregivers to collaborate about a patient’s individual preferences, such as religious or cultural practices.
+It also allows caregivers to integrate a patient’s individual preferences, such as religious or cultural practices.

 Example: A patient is directly admitted to the hospital for surgery from a primary care office.
+He informs the care team that due his religious beliefs he does not want any blood transfusions during the course of treatment.
 The primary care nurse practitioner places information in the chart about the patient’s decision to refuse blood products.
 The hospital team honors this request when accepting the patient for surgery.

 4. Complex and Chronic Condition Management

 Patients with complex and chronic diseases often see multiple healthcare providers in their lifetime.
-Person-focused care allows providers to collaborate across specialties while keeping the main focus on the patient’s holistic well-being.
+An individualized care approach allows providers to collaborate across specialties while keeping the main focus on the patient’s holistic well-being.

 Example: A patient with a history of diabetes, obesity, and kidney failure is hospitalized for a hypertensive crisis.
 A member of the nursing staff, who knows the patient well, requests a low-sodium diet from the kitchen and places signage throughout the room to avoid blood pressures and venipuncture in the left arm due to the presence of a dialysis fistula.